JPRA-Dev/ImageShare/README.md

 Description : The objective of this project was to "non-identically" reproduce the Pinterest platform.

-WARNING: You may find some problems with missing images at the moment.
-That is because we are changing the database server.
-As soon as the migration is finished, everything will be back to normal.

 ## Author
 João Andrade => Junior Web Developer @Becore.org